 Are any of the reagents or instruments hazardous?
 If so, please use this interview statement to remind viewers of what precautions they should take.

-Author Name: ___(Write your answer here in the form of a spoken statement.
+Author Name: HUANG___(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Although the technique is straightforward, use of sharps is required and investigators should take the appropriate precautions to prevent needlestick injuries.

-INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera
+INTERVIEW: Named talent says the statement above in an inter(view-style shot, looking slightly off-camera

 Thank you for following the instructions and addressing our questions.
 We will incorporate your answers/suggestions and send you the finalized script before your shoot.
 You will also receive detailed shoot preparation instructions in the email accompanying the finalized script.